chocolatey-community/chocolatey-packages/manual/ontopreplica/README.md

 - Click forwarding allows to interact with the cloned window,
 - Click-through allows to click through the cloned thumbnail (especially useful with partial opacity),
 - Group switch mode automatically switches through a group of windows while you use them,
-- Non invasive installation: doesnâ€™t require administrator elevation.
+- Non invasive installation: doesn't require administrator elevation.

 ## Notes